-Every year, U.S. homeowners apply 80 million tons of synthetic fertilizers and pesticides to their lawns.
+Every year, U.S. homeowners apply an estimated 80 million pounds of synthetic pesticides to their lawns.
 This "cosmetic" use provides pesticide corporations their fastest sales growth.
 It also presents growing environmental and health dangers, especially for children and pets.

 A Chemical Reaction is a moving documentary tracing the rise of the natural lawn care movement in Canada and the U.S., and the success Canadians — and a few U.S. communities — have had in reducing and eliminating cosmetic pesticide use.
-The National Coalition for Pesticide-Free Lawns, led by our partners at Beyond Pesticides, provides information on pesticides, safe pest-control how to's, links to local groups and organizing tools to help you get dangerous pesticides off your lawn and help others do the same.
+Our friends at Northwest Center for Alternatives to Pesticides have in-depth information on how to manage your garden and yard without the use of harmful chemicals.
+See their tips for weeds, lawns and landscaping for more details.

 Many gardeners are happily raising vegetables, flowers and creating sustainable landscapes without hazardous pesticides — and the organic lawn movement is taking hold as well.

 For additional resources on non-toxic lawn management, take a look at these great tips and tools from Beyond Pesticides:

 Using pesticides in your garden can also harm beneficial insects.
 Across the country, people are stepping up to protect bees and other pollinators in their yards.

 To take the pledge and learn more about creating a pesticide-free haven in your backyard, visit www.honeybeehaven.org.